FOREX-Yen hits 9-month low vs dollar, euro holds firm

 bond yields.

-Asian trade on Monday, a gain of more than 7 percent since the
+Monday, a gain of more than 7 percent since the start of month,

 Chartists saw the break as a major bull sign as it was the